patrickbucher/sicp/diary.md

+# 2022-08-04 (Th)

+I read about recursion and tail-call optimization up to page 36 and implemented the two factorial procedures.

 # 2022-08-03 (We)

 I worked through exercises 1.7 and 1.8.
+Then I read up to page 31.

 # 2022-08-02 (Tu)